EnMasseProject/enmasse-workshop/README.md

 In this workshop you will deploy [EnMasse](http://enmasse.io/), [Apache Spark](https://spark.apache.org/) and an IoT sensors simulator.
 You gain insight into deploying and operating an EnMasse cluster, and connect it to a Spark cluster for analyzing the sensors data.

-## Prerequisits
+## Prerequisites

-There are not so much prerequisits for running this workshop.
-The only one is to have [Maven](https://maven.apache.org/) already installed on the machine.
+This tutorial uses [Ansible](www.ansible.org) to deploy components to OpenShift.
+To build the java code, you need [Maven](https://maven.apache.org/) already installed on the machine.
 If you don't have that, there is the [official installation guide](https://maven.apache.org/install.html) for doing that.
+Finally, the [OpenShift](https://www.openshift.org) client tools is used.

 ## Setting up